 The Martins are from old Prussia, now in western Poland—a part of Europe that changed hands many times.

 The Stewart line has been traced to Pennsylvania.
 They were probably Ulster Scots, and probably described themselves as Irish when they arrived.
+This line also participates in the Family Tree DNA Royal Stewart project

 More immigrants from Germany, England and Ireland, some via Canada, are mixed in.